How to

 Part resource centre how to video icon

-Fuel Management How to Video DIYers Technicians 2 min read
+Fuel Management Fuel Systems How to Video DIYers Technicians 2 min read

 Insufficient pressure and flow are an indication that a fuel pump is under-performing, but do not necessarily mean that it is failing.
 Low voltage or a bad connection or ground will cause a pump to underperform, producing the same test results as if the pump were bad.
 Before replacing any fuel pump based on pressure and flow test results, always follow the vehicle manufacturers recommended procedure for testing all electrical connections and the electrical system charge.
 A minor issue such as a loose ground can cause many problems that resemble more serious malfunctions.